-Position: Oppose Status: Senate Judiciary Committee
+Position: Oppose Status: Failed to be voted out of Senate Judiciary Committee

 Allows injured person to bring civil action against city or county that fails to regulate discharge of firearms on private property after having notice of dangerous condition.